(615) 219-9181

 Start with a social media strategy

-Make sure all your social media strategy efforts support what you’re trying to achieve as a business.
+Make sure all of your social media strategy efforts support what you’re trying to achieve as a business.

 • What do you want to say and to whom?